Lady Xoc

-Lady Kʼabʼal Xook [kʼaɓal ʃoːk] or Lady Xoc was a Maya Queen consort of Yaxchilan and is considered to have been one of the most powerful and prominent women in Maya civilization.
-She was the principal wife and aunt of King Itzamnaaj Bʼalam II, who ruled the prominent kingdom of Yaxchilan from 681 to 742.
+Lady Kʼabʼal Xook [kʼaɓal ʃoːk] or Lady Xoc (died 742), was a Maya queen who was the principal wife and aunt of King Itzamnaaj Bahlam III, who ruled the prominent kingdom of Yaxchilan from 681 to 742.
 She is believed by many to have been the sister of Lady Pacal.

-Lady Xoc is best known for adorning Structure 23 in Yaxchilan with 3 lintels (Lintel 24, Lintel 25, and Lintel 26) that depict her performing rituals.
-Royal Maya women are often depicted via texts and iconography like lintels.
-However, other women of Maya culture are not depicted in this manner.
-Also, Lady Xoc appears in the images performing ritual sacrifices, which women were not typically seen doing in ancient Maya art.
-Lady Xoc and her lintels have been of great value in reconstructing the historical role of royal women in Maya rituals and politics.
+Lady Xoc is best known for adorning Structure 23 in Yaxchilan with three lintels (Lintel 24, Lintel 25, and Lintel 26) that depict her performing rituals and sacrifices.
+Unless they were royal or deities, women were not depicted frequently in ancient Maya art.
+Royal Maya women may be depicted via texts and in iconography such as on lintels, but the fact that a woman appears as the central figure in these lintels is what makes them so unique and they have been of great value in reconstructing the historical role of royal women in Maya rituals and politics.

 Background

-Lady Xoc's lineage is what led Itzamnaaj Bʼalam to his throne; for this reason, she was his principal wife even though she bore him no sons.
+Lady Xoc's lineage is what led Itzamnaaj Bʼalam to his throne; for this reason, she was his principal wife.
 He was considered to be a great ruler of Yaxchilan.
 He was seen as a war leader of his time as he led many ritual battles with the surrounding city-states.
 He also erected many temples in Yaxchilan.
 Given that he was such a prominent and popular king, it is interesting to see that his principal wife, Lady Xoc, was one of the few women depicted in ancient Maya carvings.
 This fact alone speaks to Lady Xoc's popularity in Yaxchilan.

+Most houses in Maya civilization were owned by the supernatural.
+Inomata and Houston identify only five structures owned by humans, and two of them were owned by women – Structure 11 and Structure 23.
+Structure 11 is owned by Ix Sak Biya꞉n who is also seen as a "woman of Itzamnaaj Bʼalam II".
+Structure 23 was owned by Lady Xoc.
+Structure 24, created later by King Bird Jaguar, holds the death dates of his most important ancestors: Shield Jaguar, his mother, and Lady Xoc.
+This structure is located near Structure 23; by recording Lady Xoc's death date, Bird Jaguar pays homage to his father's principal wife and the associated throne lineage.